 26.2 TO LIFE will take the viewer inside San Quentin and into the lives of several of the club’s incarcerated members — each serving time for a violent crime as they strive to achieve their best running times and dreams of redemption while the politics of prison reform play out beyond the prison’s walls.
 Interwoven with their stories will be those of the club’s coaches — all veteran marathoners and ultra-runners who live and work in the Bay Area — and several formerly incarcerated club members.
 Among the latter is the man who first came up with the idea of running a marathon in San Quentin while serving time there for bank robbery; a prolific artist whose work explores themes of mass incarceration and homelessness, he is currently living on the streets of San Francisco’s Mission district and running local races in a succession of donated sneakers.

-More information available on the film’s Kickstarter Page.
+More information available on the film’s Website.

 Christine Yoo, Director

 CHRISTINE YOO directed, produced, and wrote her debut feature film Wedding Palace and licensed the film for North American distribution to Warner Brothers and Gravitas.
 She co-wrote the anime series Afro Samurai starring Samuel L. Jackson for Spike/Fuji TV and original feature screenplay For Steppers Only, optioned and developed by Lionsgate.
 She was senior producer and writer for public media organization KCETLink TV, creating, developing and producing Mosaic, a docu-news show for broadcast and online framework funded by The Henry Luce Foundation.